-Every week, your church uses an ancient technology to collect contact information and track attendance: paper bulletins.
+Every week, churches use an ancient technology to collect contact information and track attendance: paper bulletins.

-That’s why Faithlife just made your bulletins digital.
+That’s why you can create free digital bulletins with Faithlife.
 Collecting and organizing that information gets a whole lot easier, and your congregation stays more connected.

 While you may not be ready to ditch your printer, technology is becoming increasingly valuable to churches.
 As of a year ago, about two thirds of your congregation has smartphones.
 The epitome of convenience is filling your pews every weekend.
 Your church can use that to your advantage.